dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

 ### Implementing the Basic Layout

- The [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] of the host application is implemented in MainWindow.xaml.
+ The user interface (UI) of the host application is implemented in MainWindow.xaml.
 This file contains [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] markup that defines the layout, and hosts the Windows Forms control.
 The application is divided into three regions:

 - The **Control Properties** panel, which contains a collection of option buttons that you can use to modify various properties of the hosted control.